perseus784/Mobile-Multi-Robot-Logistics-System/README.md

 # Design Consideraion (Very Important):

+A lot of literature survey and search went in this section.
+A lot of factors were considered such as financial, reliable, available, flexible, modular aspects. software considerations python usable extensible

 Initially, we were trying to use aruco markers for localizing the robots in the spots.
 Due to the complexities involved in that and Hardware required a camera for it, so called it out and replaced localising mechanism with Rfid tags. which are easy and more efficent and doesn't need a camera
-Setup: Since it is a warehouse project, we need to put a layout of grid.
-The grid is layed out by using any normal tape(black).
-Before laying it out, a rfid tag is put in a proper form where the robot needs to stop.
-These places are called spots.
-These spots have something which will be picked up by the robot and deliver it to the other point of the warehouse.

 Developed an ArUco based frame work for controlling the motion of the robot between two different points.

 Changing the ArUco based framework to the RFID based one for controlling the motion of the robot from points A to B ,B to C.(for a single robot ONLY)
  A node is a crosssection of two paths.
 The sensors that we used can identify all different colors.
 So, can work wide variety of range. the main thing is that using this sensor, it was very easy to find the line even in low lights.

+**Setup:**
+Since it is a warehouse project, we need to put a layout of grid.
+The grid is layed out by using any normal tape(black).
+Before laying it out, a RFID tag is put in a proper form where the robot needs to stop in the cross section of the grid.
+These spots have something which will be picked up by the robot and deliver it to the other point of the warehouse.

 ## Connections and Circuit diagrams:
 The circuit diagrams for the compoenents are given below.
 The respective tables shows the pin connections between the componenets.